 If the response is to a SETUP request, the Transport header SHOULD be parsed according to section 2.2.3.4.
 The value of the ssrc token on the Transport header SHOULD be added to the Ssrc-list variable such that a mapping is established between the ssrc value and the stream referenced in the SETUP request.
-If the rtcp-fb-ssrc token is present on the Transport header, then the value of that token SHOULD be added to the Ssrc-list variable such that a mapping is established between the transport header.
+If the rtcp-fb-ssrc token is present on the Transport header, then the value of that token SHOULD be added to the Ssrc-list variable such that a mapping is established between the rtcp-fb-ssrc value and the stream referenced in the SETUP request.